Palo Rojo

 Mechanization

 • Drying: Medium to slow speed.
-Small risks of deformations and fendas.
+Small risk of warping and cracking.

-• Planning: In addition to the problem of a certain hardness and abrasiveness, repelling is possible when it presents interlaced fiber.
+• Planing: In addition to its hardness and abrasiveness, warping is possible when the grain is interlocked.
 Suitable for carving and bending.

-• Gluing: Certain difficulties due to its oil content.
+• Gluing: Some difficulties due to its oil content.

 Applications